kobolabs/metadata-style-guide/README.md

 > 42 – Agency prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included</br>
 > 04 – Fixed retail prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included" </br>

+> Please note that we do not support any other PriceTypeCode except: 01/02/03/04/41/42 </br>

 ### Correct Usage (example)	</br>

 Info               | Excel                       | ONIX 2.1                   | ONIX 3.0